XTRABYTES/XCITE.OLD/README.md

 - Qt (xx version) for iOS --> the mobile version

-__Xcode__, developed by Apple, provides a suite of software development tools, similar to the Qt platform, for coding, testing and creating application.
+Xcode, developed by Apple, provides a suite of software development tools, similar to the Qt platform, for coding, testing and creating application.
 While Qt can be used to create macOS and iOS applications, we recommend using Xcode for iOS project builds. <br>
 To use Xcode, it is necessary to create a .xcodeproj file to be able to build the iOS XCITE application.
 Qt will generate the file.
 Once it is generated, Xcode can use it to make the iOS build.

 An Apple ID can be used to obtain the Apple Developer account.
 The basic privileges of an Apple Developer account are available for free.
 It will grant access to developer forums, beta updates and the ability to use Xcode to build, deploy and test apps on our own devices.